PhilMele/M3Project/README.md

 **Application Not Submitted**

 Application that are not submitted are managed by `apply_to_grant()` which allows the grantee to either:
 * Answer unanswered questions using `AnswerGrantQuestionForm()` through variable `grantanswerform`
-* Edit previously answered questions through the same ``AnswerGrantQuestionForm()` using form variable `editanswerform` which redirects the user to `edit_grant_answer()`
+* Edit previously answered questions through the same `AnswerGrantQuestionForm()` using form variable `editanswerform` which redirects the user to `edit_grant_answer()`
 * Delete answered questions or delete the application as a whole through redirecting user to `delete_grant_answer()`

-It returns:
+This function returns:
 * All GrantQuestion objects attached to the `grant_id` parameter and
 * All GrantAnswer objects that have been created against the same `grant_id` parameter by `current_user`.

 Similarly to the previous section, it uses `Dictionnary Comprehension` to achieve the combination of these two points.

-Note for future improvements: the code could be simplified.
+**Note for future improvements**: the code could be simplified.
 At the time of creating `apply_to_grant()`, `grant_application_id` wasnt passed as a parameter of the function and was added later on.
 The code could make the Dictionnary Comprehension redundant by simply taking into account `grant_application_id` in the filter of the variable that returns the GrantAnswer objects.

 Finally, some javascript at the bottom of template regulates whether the grantee can submit their application or not, by checking if all questions have been answered.